njogued/alx-system_engineering-devops/0x0B-ssh/README.md

 Your SSH client configuration must be configured to use the private key ~/.ssh/school Your SSH client configuration must be configured to refuse to authenticate using a password
 ```

+### Task 3.
+Let me in!
+Now that you have successfully connected to your server, we would also like to join the party.
+Add the SSH public key below to your server so that we can connect using the ubuntu user.